3000IQPlay/LuigiHacks-deobf/README.md

 # LuigiHack-deobf
-Pls use better obfuscator and not Sb27 (Its good client tho)
+Pls use better obfuscator and not Sb27 (The client is good tho)